Büri: Under Ögedei

 According to Rashid-al-Din Hamadani, Büri's mother was a wife of Chagatai Khan's slave.
-She was a beauty and Mutukan was attracted by her while she served in the Khan's ger.
-Mutukan made her pregnant and instead of marrying her, he took her baby, Büri.
-He was raised by Chagatai after Mutukan's death on siege of Bamiyan.
+Mutukan was attracted by her beauty while she served in the Khan's ger or tent.
+Mutukan made her pregnant and instead of marrying her, he took her baby, Büri, who was raised by Chagatai after Mutukan's death during the Siege of Bamyan in 1221.
 He was characterized as a stubborn and brave person, especially when drunk.